ibm-cloud-docs/text-to-speech/SSML-elements.md

 ### date
 {: #sayAsDate}

 The `date` value speaks the date within the element according to the format given in the associated `format` attribute.
-The `format` attribute is required for the `date` value, but if no `format` is present, the service still attempts to pronounce the date.
+The `format` attribute is required for the `date` value.
+If no `format` is present, the service still attempts to pronounce the date.
 The following examples speak the indicated dates in the specified formats, where `d`, `m`, and `y` represent day, month, and year.

 ```xml
 <speak version="1.0">